ajan890/Notes/LING 1/Week 1.md

 Why is it that sometimes that plural -s is pronounced as [z] and sometimes [s]?
 You just know because you are familiar with the sounds of the language.<br>

+<strong>The Wug Test:</strong>
+ * Children as young as two years old were asked to pluralize made-up words and make made-up verbs past tense.<br>
+ * The goal of this test was to prove that native speakers subconsciously know how to change word forms and did not just memorize a bank of words.<br>

 ### Morphology

 <strong>Morphology:</strong> is the knowledge of word structure. <br>